Family Matters (South Korean TV series)

-Family Matters is a 2024 South Korean thriller television series starring Bae Doona, Ryoo Seung-bum, Baek Yoon-sik, Lomon and Lee Soo-hyun.
+Family Matters is a 2024 South Korean thriller drama starring Bae Doona, Ryoo Seung-bum, Baek Yoon-sik, Lomon, and Lee Soo-hyun.
 The series depicts about a woman who received harsh training in an unknown facility as a child, escapes the facility, and lives as an ordinary family member, but encounters cruel villains and punishes them with even more cruel and strange abilities.
 It was released on Coupang Play from November 29 to December 27, 2024, every Friday at 20:00 (KST).
+On November 19, 2025, the production of the second season was confirmed, with the return of all the main cast, except Ryoo Seung-bum and with screenwriter Kim Jung-min replacing Kim Gok and Kim Sun as the new director.

 Plot

-It revolves around a group of individuals with extraordinary abilities who form a fake family to protect themselves from a shadowy criminal organization.
-The "family" consists of a mother, father, grandfather, and two teenage siblings, each harboring secrets and special powers.
+Family Matters revolves around people with extraordinary abilities who form a fake family to protect themselves from an evil criminal organization.
+The Baek family consists of a mother, father, grandfather, and two teenage siblings – each harboring secrets and special powers.

-As they navigate the challenges of pretending to be a normal family, they find themselves entangled in dangerous situations involving heinous criminals.
-Despite their differences, they begin to form real emotional bonds, discovering the meaning of family, trust, and love along the way.
+As the Baek family navigates the challenges of pretending to be a normal one, they find themselves entangled in dangerous situations involving heinous criminals.
+Despite their differences, the family begins to form real emotional bonds, discovering the meaning of family, trust, and love along the way.

-The series explores the tension between their fake roles and their true selves, all while keeping their abilities hidden from the outside world.
-Themes of survival, identity, and loyalty are central to the story, with a mix of thrilling action and heartwarming moments.